Brandon Stokley: New York Giants

 On September 15, 2011, Stokley signed with the New York Giants.
 After catching 1 pass in two games, he was released by the team with an injury settlement on October 4.
-The Giants went on to win Super Bowl XLVI at the end of the season.
+The Giants went on to win Super Bowl XLVI at the end of the season, but since Stokley was no longer on the team, he was not awarded a Super Bowl ring.

-Second stint with Broncos
+Denver Broncos (second stint)

 On April 16, 2012, Stokley agreed to a one-year contract to return to the Denver Broncos, reuniting him with his former quarterback, Peyton Manning.
-Stokley went on to have one of his most productive seasons in several years, ending the year with 45 receptions, 544 receiving yards, and 5 touchdowns.
+As a member of the team's leadership council, Stokley went on to have one of his most productive seasons in several years, ending the year with 45 receptions, 544 receiving yards, and 5 touchdowns.

-Second stint with Ravens
+Baltimore Ravens (second stint)

-On August 10, 2013, Stokley agreed to terms with the Baltimore Ravens, reuniting him with the team that drafted him in 1999.
+On August 10, 2013, Stokley agreed to terms with the defending champion Baltimore Ravens, reuniting him with the team that drafted him in 1999.
 On August 11, Stokley officially signed a one-year deal with the Ravens.

 On October 5, the Ravens cut Stokley, and on October 8, the Ravens re-signed Stokley.
 Stokley suffered a concussion in a Week 14 victory over the Minnesota Vikings and was subsequently placed on injured reserve, ending his season.

 On December 26, Stokley announced his decision to retire from professional football after the season.